Araneus

-Araneus is a genus of common orb-weaving spiders.
-It includes about 650 species, among which are the European garden spider and the barn spider.
+Araneus is a genus of common orb-weaving spiders with more than 500 species, among which are the European garden spider and the barn spider.
 The genus was erected by Carl Alexander Clerck in 1757.

 Description

 Spiders of this genus present perhaps the most obvious case of sexual dimorphism among all of the orb-weaver family, with males being normally 1/3 to 1/4 the size of females.
 In A. diadematus, for example, last-molt females can reach the body size up to 1 in (2.5 cm), while most males seldom grow over 0.3 in (1 cm), both excluding leg span.
 Males are differentiated from females by a much smaller and more elongated abdomen, longer legs, and the inability to catch or consume prey bigger than themselves.

 In females, the epigyne has a long scape (a tongue-like appendage).
 Male pedipalps have a hook-like terminal apophysis.
 Abdominal tubercles are present anterolaterally.